About Science in Seattle

 Science in Seattle is your complete source for all the life science news and events happening in your city.
 The Science in Seattle website and weekly newsletter provide researchers and medical professionals with breaking news, in-depth articles, and insightful commentary on what is happening around them.
 By supplying scientists with a resource for the local news and events that affect them, Science in Seattle fosters learning and collaboration within scientific communities, ultimately supporting the advancement of science and medicine.

-We’ve already launched Science in Seattle and Science in Vancouver, but we’re only getting started!
-We’ve launched Science in Boston on Twitter, Facebook, and Linkedin, and we’re currently working on bringing it to several more scientific communities across North America and Europe!
+We’ve already launched Science in Seattle, Science in Boston, and Science in Vancouver, but we’re only getting started!
+We’re currently working on bringing it to several more scientific communities across North America and Europe!